Vasa3331/rsschool-cv/cv.md

 * Codewars: [vasa3331](https://www.codewars.com/users/vasa3331)

 ## Summary
 <font size = 1>At the moment I work in the representative office of a European pharmaceutical company as a drug registration specialist.
-My goal is to learn everything new and exciting.I want to get knowledge and skills that will be enough for employment in an IT-company.
+My goal is to learn everything new and exciting.
+I want to get knowledge and skills that will be enough for employment in an IT-company.
 I think it will be a positive change in my life.

 ## Skills
 * HTML